 Yes.
 The existing structures and other items on your property making up the lot coverage (formerly impervious surfaces) are grandfathered and do not have to be removed.

-The mapping change does not require that you do anything right now; however, if you apply for a building permit in the future, you will be subject to the State-mandated Chesapeake and Atlantic Coastal Bays Critical Area Law for the portion of your property that will be in the Critical Area.
+The map change does not require that you do anything right now; however, if you apply for a building permit in the future, you will be subject to the State-mandated Chesapeake and Atlantic Coastal Bays Critical Area law for the portion of your property that will be in the Critical Area.
 We encourage you to look at the maps online or at one of the public meetings so that you know where the Critical Area boundary will be on your property.
 The online mapping tool can be found at:

 We also encourage you to call your local planning office if you have any questions.
-Local contact information.